OpenDataScotland/jkan/_datasets/Argyll and Bute Council - Open Data - Traffic Management Area.md

 license: ''
 maintainer: Argyll and Bute Council
 maintainer_email: someone@example.com
-notes: Action proposed by the Local Development Plan in support of its settlement plans and development proposals involving the management of traffic and access in relation to land use.
+notes: <p>Action proposed by the Local Development Plan in support of its settlement plans and development proposals involving the management of traffic and access in relation to land use.</p>
 organization: Argyll and Bute Council
 resources:
 - format: html